310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% bubble Shinobu v2 %}
 Look, look!
 This is such a good bargain~♪

-Heheh~ “Tropical Island Troppeys” bring back so many memories for me!
+Heheh~ ‘Tropical Troppeys’ bring back so many memories for me!
 {% endbubble %}

 {% bubble Tetora v2 %}